BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/10_persistent_configurations.md

 > take note that you were adding a new value `id_rsa` under a field called `stringData`.
 Openshift will automatically, encode that as base64 and place it in the `data` field upon saving.
 You can confirm this with `oc get secret rocketchat-[username]-secret -o yaml` after saving.

-- Similar to `configMaps`, the updated secret is automatically applied to the pod; no additional deployment is required
+- Redeploy the application after secret changes